AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

         # to allow FDM related calls
         /0103 { /type "allow" /path "/content/forms/*" /selectors '(af)'  /extension '(dermis)'}
         ```

     1. Compile and deploy the project to AEM Forms as a Cloud Service environment.

-### Considerations about caching {#considerations-about-caching }
+### Considerations about caching {#considerations-about-caching}

 * Dispatcher caching allows AEM Forms to prefill adaptive forms at a client.
 It improves rendering speed of prefilled forms.
 * Caching secured content features is disabled, by default.
 To enable the feature, you can perform the instructions provided in the [Caching Secured Content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/permissions-cache.html) article
 * The dispatcher can fail to invalidate some adaptive forms and related adaptive forms.
 To resolve such issues, see [AEM Forms Caching](troubleshooting-caching-performance.md) in troubleshooting section.
 * Caching localized adaptive forms:
   * Use URL format `http://host:port/content/forms/af/<afName>.<locale>.html` to request a localized version of an adaptive form instead of `http://host:port/content/forms/af/afName.html?afAcceptLang=<locale>`
   * Browser Locale option is disabled, by default.
 To change browser locale setting,
 * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and Use Browser Locale in configuration manager is disabled, the non-localized version of the adaptive form is served.
 The non-localized language is the language used while developing the adaptive form.
 The locale configured for your browser (browser locale) is not taken into consideration and a non-localized version of the adaptive form is served.
 * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and Use Browser Locale in configuration manager is enabled, a localized version of the adaptive form is served, if available.
 The language of the localized adaptive form is based on the locale configured for your browser (browser locale).
 It can lead to [caching only first instance of an adaptive form].
 To prevent the issue from happening on your instance, see [only first instance of adaptive forms is cached](troubleshooting-caching-performance.md) in troubleshooting section.